-11 These behaviors do not include conduct that could constitute sexual harassment within the scope of Title IX's prohibition against sex discrimination.
+&lt;sup>12 These behaviors do not include conduct that could constitute sexual harassment within the scope of Title IX's prohibition against sex discrimination.
 For information on reporting sexual harassment, see Regulation 2118.
 All staff members shall report all allegations of bullying and harassment to the principal.
 The principal is responsible for notifying the Title IX coordinator of any sexual harassment allegation within 24 hours of receiving notice.
 All allegations (whether founded or not) of such, including supporting information, shall be recorded in the Bullying and Harassment Management System (BHMS).

-- (1) Misconduct, including fighting12, mistreating, cursing, hateful, vulgar, or offensive gesturing, or verbally abusing any person - (2) Use or possession of fireworks - (3) Using profane or vulgar language or gestures (swearing, slurs, cursing, hate speech, gang signs or gestures) - (4) Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, religion, or disability. - (5) Verbal or written use of vulgar, profane, obscene, or patently offensive language11 - (6) Disruption of the educational process, or open defiance of the authority of any teacher or staff member - (7) Possession or use of a smoking or vaping device (for example, a vape, a JUUL, or a like device).
-To the extent the foregoing contains alcohol, marijuana, nicotine, or an illegal drug, specific consequences are listed below in this regulation - (8) Willful disruption_of any school-sponsored activity that impedes participation of others or presents a safety concern - (9) Use of personally owned electronic devices13 or any use in violation of the acceptable use policy or of the direction of a school official - (10) Unauthorized use or possession of a laser pointer or other laser devices - (11) Forgery, cheating, plagiarism, or dishonesty, including the use of portable communication devices for such purpose - (12) Gambling in any form - (13) Use or possession of matches or lighters - b.
-The following violations may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days. - (1) Vulgar, profane, obscene, or patently offensive conduct including possessing or displaying visual imagery that is obscene as defined in the Code of Virginia or engaging in indecent or lewd exposure of body parts, including via the Internet or other electronic means.11
+- (1) Misconduct, including fighting, mistreating, cursing, hateful, vulgar, or offensive gesturing, or verbally abusing any person - (2) Use or possession of fireworks - (3) Using profane or vulgar language or gestures (swearing, slurs, cursing, hate speech, gang signs or gestures) - (4) Using slurs based upon the actual or perceived race, ethnicity, color, national origin, citizenship/immigration status, weight, gender, gender identity, gender expression, sexual orientation, religion, or disability - (5) Verbal or written use of vulgar, profane, obscene, or patently offensive language - (6) Disruption of the educational process, or open defiance of the authority of any teacher or staff member - (7) Possession or use of a smoking or vaping device (for example, a vape, a JUUL, or a like device).
+To the extent the foregoing contains alcohol, marijuana, nicotine, or an illegal drug, specific consequences are listed below in this regulation - (8) Willful disruption of any school-sponsored activity that impedes participation of others or presents a safety concern - (9) Violation regarding the Acceptable Use Policy - (10) Unauthorized use or possession of a laser pointer or other laser devices - (11) Forgery, cheating, plagiarism, or dishonesty, including the use of portable communication devices for such purpose - (12) Gambling in any form - (13) Use or possession of matches or lighters - b.
+The following violations may result in a suspension from school for up to five days unless the principal makes a referral to the Division Superintendent, in which event the principal may suspend for up to ten days. - (1) Vulgar, profane, obscene, or patently offensive conduct including possessing or displaying visual imagery that is obscene as defined in the Code of Virginia or engaging in indecent or lewd exposure of body parts, including via the Internet or other electronic means.

-12 School officials may, in their discretion, consider self-defense as a factor when determining disciplinary action for misconduct involving fighting.
+&lt;sup>13 School officials may, in their discretion, consider self-defense as a factor when determining disciplinary action for misconduct involving fighting.
 Self-defense will never justify or excuse any other violation of the SR&R, including but not limited to any possession or use of a weapon.